wfr/ricochet-irc/README-irc.md

-## IRC gateway to Ricochet
+## IRC gateway to Ricochet v3

-`ricochet-irc` is an IRC gateway for the Ricochet network.
+`ricochet-irc-v3` is an IRC gateway for the Ricochet network.
 It enables you to use Ricochet with an IRC client.

 Work in progress.
 Use at your own risk.